Craft Beer Definition and Industry

 Traditional: A brewer who has either an all malt flagship (the beer which represents the greatest volume among that brewers brands) or has at least 50% of its volume in either all malt beers or in beers which use adjuncts to enhance rather than lighten flavor.

-New Belgium currently sells beer in 38 states, the District of Columbia and British Columbia.
-In 2014, New Belgium Brewing produced 945,000 barrels of beer.
+New Belgium currently sells beer in 45 states, the District of Columbia and British Columbia.
+In 2015, New Belgium Brewing sold 914,000 barrels of beer.

-All of New Belgium’s beer is brewed in Fort Collins, Colorado, although we are building a second brewery in Asheville, North Carolina that will be open by early 2016.
+All of New Belgium’s beer is brewed in Fort Collins, Colorado, although we are building a second brewery in Asheville, North Carolina that began brewing in the Spring of 2016.

 Rankings of craft brewers